apptainer/apptainer-userdocs/quick_start.rst

 You can use commands like ``shell``, ``exec`` , and ``run`` with this directory just as you would with a {Singularity} image.
-If you pass the ``--writable`` option when you use your container you can also write files within the sandbox directory (provided you have the permissions to do so).
+If you pass the ``--writable`` option when you use your container you can also write files within the sandbox directory (as long as you have the permissions to do so).

 .. code-block:: none